UCSD-E4E/website2.0/_posts/2025-3-17-kendall-frost.md

 Two key aspects were needed to get ready to go: Getting approval for the deployment, and getting the equipment set up.
 Wesley handled the documentation work and networking with the Nature Resereve System to apporove the deployment (which was quite a bit of work!).
 Sean primarly worked on aquiring recording equipment and setup.

 The devices of interest were the Hydromoth and Audiomoth.
-Both devices were created by Open Acoustic Devices (CITATION), with the biggest diffrence between the two being the Hydromoth was rated for underwater usecases.
+Both devices were created by Open Acoustic Devices, with the biggest diffrence between the two being the Hydromoth was rated for underwater usecases [3](https://www.openacousticdevices.info/audiomoth).
 The Audiomoth, being less waterproof, would be placed further away from the waterline than the Hydromoth in the upcoming deployment.

 {% include
     img_caption.html